irregularkvng/alx-low_level_programming/README.md

-This is the readme file for my first ALX low level C programming task
+This is the readme file for my first ALX C programming task